 This result shows that, on average, the trucks run for about 360 hours before a failure is likely to occur.
 Businesses can then use this metric to plan maintenance and reliability assessments, such as bringing trucks in for tune-ups and routine checks after they pass certain benchmarks.
 In this case, maintenance teams would perform routine tune-ups every 300 hours of operation to minimize the chance of trucks’ reaching their predicted failure point without maintenance.
 These kinds of proactive steps help companies optimize their service schedules and improve equipment uptime, while minimizing unexpected breakdowns and unplanned business interruptions.

-8 Factors Influencing Mean Time Between Failure
+Eight Factors Influencing Mean Time Between Failures

 A variety of factors can influence MTBF, each playing a significant role in how frequently failures occur and how they can be mitigated.
-These factors apply across the entire life cycle of machinery, ranging from initial equipment design to end-of-life performance monitoring.
+These factors apply across the entire lifecycle of machinery, ranging from initial equipment design to end-of-life performance monitoring.
 By understanding these issues, businesses can enhance their operational reliability and reduce downtime.
 Here are eight key factors that significantly impact MTBF.

 1. Design Quality

-2. Manufacturing Process
+2. Manufacturing Processes

 The processes used to manufacture equipment can also impact its reliability, and even strong designs can lead to unreliable equipment if they’re not coupled with strong quality control standards and high-quality materials.
-Inconsistencies in the manufacturing process can introduce defects that shorten the lifespan of components and decrease the MTBF, as well as increase the complexity and scope of repairs when they become necessary.
+Inconsistencies in manufacturing operations can introduce defects that shorten the lifespan of components and decrease the MTBF, as well as increase the complexity and scope of repairs when they become necessary.
 Through careful research and vetting, companies can choose reliable equipment vendors and maximize their MTBF for all new machines as they grow and replace outdated assets.

 3. Operating Conditions